claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 inefficient.
-Also having the interpretation of data depending on jAER's AEChip class, such as for the polarity (luminosity change) events, or depending on external header data, such as for the IMU (Inertial Measurement Unit) event data ranges, is very complex and error-prone.
+Also having the interpretation of data depending on jAER's AEChip class, such as for the polarity (luminosity change) events, or depending on external header data, such as for the IMU (Inertial Measurement Unit) data ranges, is very complex and error-prone.

 The new format version 3 developed in response addresses these problems, by choosing very efficient representations for each event type,